djschnei21/multi-product-integration-demo/README.md

 ## Overview

-This repository is intended to help members of WWTFO quickly create reproducable demo environments which showcase:
+This repository is intended to help members of WWTFO quickly create reproducible demo environments which showcase:
 - HCP Vault
 - HCP Consul
 - HCP Boundary